MOSES * EGYPT * SPAETH

 Within the entire Middle East there was no example of such splitting up of documents from different times, thus making a textual "patch-work" or even a direct invention of historical background, solely to strengthen national-religious ideas; - which, again, is self-contradictive, because the Bible repeatedly unfavourably mentions the people and its leaders.

-Outstanding text research has often been done, but the over-all picture was lost: for instance, minimalistic historical scepticism which denies that the Exodus from Egypt ever happened, but is unable to explain the many hundreds of genuine Egyptian data.
+Outstanding text research has often been done, but the over-all picture was lost: for instance, minimalistic historical scepticism which denies that the Exodus from Egypt ever happened, but is unable to explain Moses narrative's many hundreds of genuine Egyptian data.

 Egyptian Source Documentation on Moses